The Photographer’s Guide to Write Your Site Right

 So what is it?
 This guide?

-It’s the exact process I’ve used to write websites for more than
+It’s a google document that has the exact process we’ve used to write websites for more than

-It’s part self-help, part business guide, part copywriting course, and part ongoing support and community.
+It’s part self-help, part business guide, and part copywriting course.

 - More than 70 questions for you to ask yourself to start writing from a place of self-awareness.